matim-ioioi/killemall/README.md

-# killemall
+# KillEmAll
-This is a game about space warriors
+This is a space warrior game written in free pascal.